Log-Gaussian Cox processes on metric graphs

 R-INLA

-implementation.
-When working with log-Gaussian Cox
+interface for LGCP models.
+When working with log-Gaussian Cox processes,

-processes, the likelihood has a term
+the likelihood has a term

 that needs to be handled separately.
 This is done by using the mid-point